gnuton/asuswrt-merlin.ng/README.md

 Most of the help I need is in testing.
 You can test BETA releases when available and report bugs here.
 Beta releases are safe to be tested and they get promoted to stable once ready.

-If you are intested instead in building the firmware by yourself or in helping to code, please have a look [here](https://github.com/gnuton/asuswrt-merlin.ng/blob/master/CONTRIBUTE.md).
+If you are intested instead in building the firmware by yourself or in helping to code, feel free to ping me via forum PMs or gitter.
 ---------------------

 ### Thanks to